Frost group American Music Ensemble performs for first time at Okeechobee Fest

 “The reputation has grown so much,” McCarthy said.
 “The name has a brand and association to it.
 When it comes to the seniors who are graduating, we all intend to move forward with our careers, whether performing, songwriting or composing, using the knowledge we gained in AME.”

 AME is no college jam band.
 With its melodic, pop-bending sound and engrossing showmanship, it’s no doubt the band’s broken into the national scene.
-To see the group for yourself, catch the whole crew — songwriters Will Newman, Ahn Lee, Carter Vail and Melissa Goldstein, guitarists Aaron Hicks and Conor McCarthy, bassist Sara Keden, drummer Garrett Fracol, keyboardist Sam Bierman, sound engineer Amanda Abate and director Daniel Strange — at 8 p.m.
+To see the group for yourself, catch the whole crew — songwriters Will Newman, Anh Lee, Carter Vail and Melissa Goldstein, guitarists Aaron Hicks and Conor McCarthy, bassist Sara Keden, drummer Garrett Fracol, keyboardist Sam Bierman, sound engineer Amanda Abate and director Daniel Strange — at 8 p.m.
 April 21 during CAMFest in Clarke Recital Hall.